ooUglyGuyoo/Intro_to_Aerial_Robot/Projects/proj3phase2/README.md

 - Not using parameters in stereoVO parameters.yaml
 - `Estimator::updateLatestStates` not updating `latest_rel_P` and `latest_rel_Q`
 - stereoVO node not publishing rel_pose, therefore ekf_filter can not get the data.
 Add `rel_pose_pub_.publish(rel_pose);`
+- there are also bugs in tag_detector, the odom_ref is published directly with out any calculation.
 - Too many can't remember ......